1991 World Series: Game 7

 Game 7 saw a rematch of the Game 4 starters.
 Jack Morris returned to the mound for his third start of the Series while John Smoltz made his second for the Braves.
-Going into the game, this Series had been regarded as one of the best ever.
+Going into the game, this Series had been regarded as one of the greatest ever.
 Game 7 reinforced that point.
 A symbolic moment for this Series occurred on the first at-bat when Braves leadoff hitter Lonnie Smith shook hands with Twins catcher Brian Harper just before stepping up to the plate.
-This seen as a gesture of the respect the teams had for each other, though Morris later admitted that in the competitive heat of the moment he had not been happy with his catcher about it, even though Smith extended his hand initially.
+This was seen as a gesture of the respect the teams had for each other, though Morris later admitted that in the competitive heat of the moment he had not been happy with his catcher about it, even though Smith extended his hand initially.

-Neither team was able to score a run early on.
-The Twins had their first opportunity in the bottom of the third inning, when Dan Gladden doubled and advanced to third on a flyout by Chuck Knoblauch.
-But Smoltz struck out Kirby Puckett to end the inning.
-The Braves put a runner into scoring position with one out in the top of the fifth, as Mark Lemke reached third on a sacrifice bunt by Rafael Belliard and a bunt single by Smith.
-But Morris got Terry Pendleton to pop out and then struck out Ron Gant to end the threat.

-Neither team threatened again until the eighth inning.
-Morris retired the Braves in order in both the sixth and seventh, and Smoltz only allowed a single by Gladden in the bottom of the fifth and walked Puckett the next inning before inducing a double play.
-With Morris and Smoltz both still working on shutouts, the game entered the road half of the eighth with the top of the Atlanta lineup due up.
-Smith started the inning with a single.